Atishaysjain/News-Blog-Webapp/README.md

 * Add the following code to your .bashrc file
     ```Shell
     export DJANGO_NEWS_BLOG_WEBAPP_SECRET_KEY="YOUR_SECRET_KEY" # Secret key
+    # This email will be used to send the link to reset password
     export EMAIL_USER="YOUR_EMAIL_ID"
     export EMAIL_PASS="YOUR_EMAIL_PASSWORD"
     ```